OSU-AIClub/Object-Detection-Project/README.md

 Count the amount of people in Kelley Engineering

-Current files in the repository are from: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html
+Current files in the tutorial repository are from: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html

-We have modularized this to use it as a template for our project and the reference will stay until we have deviated substantially from this architecture.
+We have modularized this to use it as a template for our projects tutorial.

 To run this code simply run the main file with your Python intepretter.